Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Exploring 1-contextual models

 which implies $\prod_{I_{x}}\Phi\left(T_{ij}\right)=T_{ab}$, a non-trivial parallel transport.
 Again and for the same previously reason, $Hol_{p}\left(T\right)=\mathbb{Z}_{2}$.
-But $NCF=1$, and it's a non-contextual model.
-We could exchange maximally random paths for identity ones, not modifying the holonomy group.
-For example, let's change the path $bc$ to the trivial one, $T_{bc}=id$, keeping two maximally random paths.
-Though contextual fraction one can find that the model is still non-contextual.
+But $NCF=1$, and it is a noncontextual model.
+We could exchange a maximally random path for identity one, not changing the holonomy group.
+For example, let’s change the path $bc$ to the trivial one, $T_{bc}=id$, keeping two maximally random paths.
+Though contextual fraction one can find that the model is still noncontextual.
 But if we change another maximally random path, say $cd$, to the trivial one, one gets $NCF=\frac{1}{2}$, implying contextual behavior. \end{example}

-\begin{example}[Counterexample for holonomy] An example that has no singularity, but has contextuality even though it does not have holonomy, Fig. \ref{Contextual trivial}.
+\begin{example}[Counterexample for trivial holonomy] An example that has no singularity, but has contextuality even though it does not have holonomy, Table \ref{Contextual trivial}.

 For three of the four edges holds $T_{ab}=T_{bc}=T_{cd}=Id$.
 The remain has the form